LucaBianco/UnityVoxelEngine/README.md

 ![Picture of the Voxel Engine in Unity](https://www.luca-bianconi.it/projects/unity-voxels/img/vxe.png)

 ## Introduction
-This is a fully textured, voxel map generator that does multi-threaded voxel meshing.
-It creates fixed-size worlds.
+This is a fully textured voxel map generator that does multi-threaded voxel meshing.
+It creates fixed-size worlds subdivided in cubic chunks.
 The meshing technique used is full greedy algorithm.
 Currently, the project does not include collider functionality.

 I developed this project as a hobby and found it to be a valuable learning experience as I had to overcome various challenges.
 I am now sharing the code with the community for anyone to use and modify as they see fit.